juanedflores/TaskVisualizer/README.md

 This hook records tasks when starting a task via Taskwarrior e.g. `task 1 start` & `task 1 done`.

 You might need to edit this file to change the full path to your own specific `timew` command location.

+Be aware of the process to install hooks.
+You have to make it executable `chmod +x on-modify-timewarrior.py` and put it inside the `~/.task/hooks/` directory.